Atanu Ghosh

-Atanu Ghosh is an Indian filmmaker.
+Atanu Ghosh Ghosh is a National-Award-winning Indian filmmaker, screenwriter, author and teacher.
 His Bengali film Mayurakshi (2017) was awarded the National Film Award for Best Feature Film in Bengali.
-His film Angshumaner Chhobi, Mayurakshi, Binisutoy, Abby Sen and Rupkatha Noy, bagged multiple Awards.He was born on 12 August 1969 in Kolkata, West Bengal.
-One of his Bengali movies named Mayurakshi was awarded as the Best Feature Film in Bengali.
-Atanu started his career as a scriptwriter and director for documentary films in 1996.
-For his work in Aar Ek Bampi, he received the Doordarshan National Awards for Best Children's Telefilm.
+His film Shesh Pata, Angshumaner Chhobi, Mayurakshi, Binisutoy, Abby Sen and Rupkatha Noy, bagged multiple awards.Atanu started his career as a scriptwriter and director for documentary films in 1996.
+For his work in Aar Ek Bampi, he received the Doordarshan National Award for Best Children's Telefilm.

 Biography

-Right from his debut feature film, Atanu's films have been widely shown in most prominent film festivals across the world.
-Winner of numerous national and international awards, his works reflect an urge for exploring unique complexities of human behaviour pitted against the backdrop of rapidly changing society.
-His films are known for perceptual precision and economy of expression.

 After completing post-graduation in journalism from the University of Calcutta, Ghosh started his career in 1996 as scriptwriter and director of documentary films.
 Thereafter, he branched out to fictional serials and telefilms.

-He received the Doordarshan National Award for Best Children's telefilm Aar ek Bampi in 2002.
-Another telefilm, Akashchhoan, was selected for the 10th International Kolkata Film Festival, 2004.
-Sumitra Online was selected for the Telesamman Award for the Best Telefilm of 2005, and Asamapto for Best Direction in 2006.
-Megh Brishti Rodh fetched him the coveted RAPA Award for Best screenplay.
+He received the Doordarshan National Award for Best Children's telefilm Aar ek Bampi in 2002.Megh Brishti Rodh fetched him the coveted RAPA Award for Best screenplay.
 He was awarded the prestigious Shyamal Sen Smriti Samman in 2008.